Herbert Sharp

 The Battalion was in the 54th Brigade and was in the line at Regina Trench about 3 miles north west of Thiepval at the date of his death.
 They had only returned to the line on the 23rd October having been out of the line for three weeks.
 Continuous rain and seas of mud prevented any attack and such trenches as there were, were continually bombarded.
 The trenches were so bad that the earth collapsed when attempts were made to dig.
 There were no dug-outs and all the sides of the trenches were blown in.

-He was buried in Plot 4, Row E, Grave 29 in the Regina Trench Cemetery in France.
+He is buried in Plot 4, Row E, Grave 29 in the Regina Trench Cemetery, Grandcourt, Somme, France.
+A private inscription on the headstone reads “Greater love hath no man than this”.

 Additional Information